arjun-bhaidkar/Library-Management-System-using-Nodejs-and-SQL/README.md

 # CRUD-nodejs-mysql

 Description:
-CRUD-nodejs-mysql demonstrate the CRUD operation on mysql database using node.js
+CRUD-nodejs-mysql demonstrates the CRUD operation on mysql database using node.js

 Technologies used: